-Do You Need to Wash Avocados?
+Do You Really Need to Wash Avocados?

 It turns out, you do need to wash avocados—unless you want to risk coming into contact with potentially harmful bacteria.

 In December 2018, the FDA released a four-year report that studied over 1,500 avocados for bacteria.
 There was good news and bad news: Less than 1% of avocados tested positive for salmonella, but around 18% tested positive for listeria.
-That means that almost one-fifth of the fruit contain the harmful bacteria on their skin.
+That means that almost one-fifth of the fruit contained the harmful bacteria on their skin.

-It depends.
-Small amounts of listeria aren’t likely to cause severe illnesses in healthy adults.
+To be clear, small amounts of listeria aren’t likely to cause severe illnesses in healthy adults.
 They’re more harmful to people with weakened immune systems, such as children and pregnant women, who might be at risk for listeriosis.
 Listeriosis usually reveals itself in symptoms like headaches and a stiff neck, but it’s fairly rare to actually contract.
 Still, people at-risk should take special care to avoid it.